preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 Important note about Site Ownership when approving
 *****************************************************
 Because of caching issues in Sharepoint, it can take some time, even up to 2 hours after approval, before site ownership will work as intended - as set in the Teamwork Creation Wizard in Omnia.
-During this initial period, Site Owners may not have access to the site.
+During this time, the Approver will have Owner permissions.